Fish and Wildlife Service, Interior.

 Notice of availability; request for comment and information.

-We, the Fish and Wildlife Service (Service), announce receipt of an application from Brett Real Estate Robinson Development Company, Inc. (applicant) for an incidental take permit (ITP) under the Endangered Species Act.
-The applicant requests the ITP to take the federally listed Alabama beach mouse incidental to construction in the City of Orange Beach, Baldwin County, Alabama.
-We request public comment on the application, which includes the applicant's proposed habitat conservation plan (HCP) and the Service's preliminary determination that this HCP qualifies as “low-effect,” categorically excluded, under the National Environmental Policy Act.
+We, the Fish and Wildlife Service (Service), announce receipt of an application from Michael McKoy (applicant) for an incidental take permit (ITP) under the Endangered Species Act.
+The applicant requests the ITP to take the federally listed Alabama beach mouse incidental to construction in Baldwin County, Alabama.
+We request public comment on the application, which includes the applicant's proposed habitat conservation plan (HCP), and the Service's preliminary determination that this HCP qualifies as “low-effect,” categorically excluded, under the National Environmental Policy Act.
 To make this determination, we used our environmental action statement and low-effect screening form, both of which are also available for public review.

-Obtaining Documents: Documents are available for public inspection by appointment during regular business hours at either of the following locations:
+Obtaining documents: Documents are available for public inspection by appointment during regular business hours at either of the following locations or by email:

 - Atlanta Regional Office, Ecological Services, U.S. Fish and Wildlife Service, 1875 Century Boulevard, Atlanta, GA 30345.

-Submitting Comments: If you wish to submit comments on any of the documents, you may do so by either of the following methods.
-Please reference TE48280D-0 in all comments.
+Submitting comments: If you wish to submit comments on any of the documents, you may do so in writing by either of the following methods.
+Please reference TE46613D-0 in all comments.

 Start Further Info